-The Job History tab is your workspace operations dashboard, where you can check the status of past and current workflow submissions, drill down to see what’s going on (i.e. troubleshoot), and find direct links to all input and output files.
-This article walks through the functions you will find.
+The Job History tab is your workspace operations dashboard, where you can check the status of past and current workflow submissions, drill down to see what’s going on (i.e., troubleshoot), and find direct links to all input and output files.
+This article walks through functions you need to know.

 Job History reporting structure

 Workflow information is organized in a hierarchy from submissions to tasks.
 As you click into each level, you get increasingly granular details.

 Submission: a collection of workflows submitted in one batch